askaps/ecommerce-checkout-basic/README.md

 3. In-Memory Data Store

-   - Used to store user carts, orders, and discount codes temporarily using NodeCache (or similar).
+   - Used to store user carts, orders, and discount codes temporarily using cache-manager (or similar).

 4. Testing Layer
    - Uses Jest for unit tests to ensure the correctness of each component.